 In some females who inherit a single copy of the disease gene (heterozygote carriers) for HED, the disease may not be "masked" by the normal gene on the other X chromosome.
 As a result, in such cases, some females exhibit some of the symptoms associated with the disorder.

-Researchers also have reported cases in which HED appears to be inherited as an autosomal recessive genetic trait.
+Researchers also have reported cases in which HED appears to be inherited as an autosomal dominant or recessive genetic trait, but these patterns of inheritance are less common.
+A mutation in the EDAR gene can have an autosomal dominant or autosomal recessive pattern of inheritance, while a mutation in the EDARADD gene has an autosomal recessive pattern of inheritance.
+Autosomal dominant inheritance means one copy of the altered gene in each cell is sufficient to cause the disorder.
+Autosomal recessive inheritance means two copies of the gene in each cell are altered.
+Most often, the parents of an individual with an autosomal recessive disorder are carriers of one copy of the altered gene but do not show signs and symptoms of the disorder.
 In such cases, the disorder is fully expressed in both males and females.
 The existence of an autosomal recessive form of HED is supported by reports in the medical literature of severely affected females with the fully expressed disorder and multiple affected family members with parents who are closely related by blood (consanguineous).
 If both parents carry the same disease gene, there is a higher than normal risk that their children may inherit the two genes necessary for the development of the disease.

 Symptoms of the following disorders may be similar to those of hypohidrotic ectodermal dysplasia.
 Comparisons may be useful for a differential diagnosis: